Last Updated on March 18, 2021 by Helga Dosa

 From Piazza Transalpina we go back to Piazza De Amicis and from Piazza De Amicis to Via Ascoli: this area was once the Jewish Ghetto and the Synagogue is here, an imposing nineteenth-century building with sober features.
 The present building was built towards the mid-eighteenth century to replace a more modest wooden building.
 The successive restructuring carried out in the XIX century gave it its present features, sober but elegant.
 Inside one can visit the very interesting didactic Museum of the “Little Jerusalem on the Isonzo” (according to the name defining the local Hebrew community), enriched with a section devoted to the great philosopher from Gorizia, Carlo Michelstaedter.
 Beyond the Synagogue, we come to Via San Giovanni, with the homonymous late sixteenth-century church later owned by the Jesuits.

 Leaving Via San Giovanni at one’s back and going down Corso Giuseppe Verdi, up to the crossroads with Via Garibaldi on the left side, and Via Diaz on the right one, we come to the nineteenth-century Evangelical Methodist Church, built according to the directions of Giovanni Pitteri.

 In Via Garibaldi one can see the Church of the Immaculate, a small building conserving some interesting paintings.

 Keeping the Palazzo Attems Santa Croce on the left and walking on, we reach the courthouse and, further on, turning left at the corner in the direction of the Slovene border, we come to Piazza San Francesco, dominated by the Church of Santa Maria Assunta, formerly annexed to a Capuchin Convent that was destroyed during the First World War.
-The Church dates back to the late sixteenth-century, but its features today are due to a restructuring carried out in the early twentieth century.
+The Church dates back to the late sixteenth century, but its features today are due to a reconstruction carried out in the early twentieth century.